glapsuidir/c_test_projects/README.md

 ### C Test Projects

-This is a collection of projects I have made to help me practice writing programs in the C language.
+This is a repository to store all of my personal projects used for the purpose of learning C.